ArtSaver has been a pet project of mine for many, many years, and it has grown into a small set of programs:

 You might even consider adding ArtSaver Auto Launcher to your Login Items.
 (If you don't know how to do that, here are some instructions.)

-As I mentioned above, ArtSaver cannot access photos that are managed by the Photos app (or iPhotos).
+As I mentioned above, ArtSaver cannot access photo albums that are managed by the Photos app (or iPhotos).
 Apple just doesn't allow that access any more.
-So, here are two workarounds, if not solutions.
+So, here are three workarounds, if not solutions.

 The first option is to export all the photos to a folder,